cityarcade/makerlog.org/_posts/2015-08-09-learnjs-is-makerlog.md

 ## Why?
 **The simple reason:** writing only about JavaScript gets old.

-**The more complicated reason:** over the past year I started [Civic Maker Lab](http://civicmakerlab.com) a company focused on creating tools for journalists & community organizers.
+**The more complicated reason:** I mostly focus on creating tools for journalists, community organizers, & interactive media.
 Part of that work is focused on software & part on education.
 The content of learnjs.io is relevant to that work, but it would fit better under a more broad name & mission: makerlog.org.

 ## What will be on this new blog?
 I love JavaScript, Node.js, npm, and related topics, but I'm wildly excited about expanding the topic areas that I write about.
 Expect posts related to code, art, robots, & the people behind those things.
 I plan to cover open source software, technology that supports civic engagement, community organizing, & the mad science of citizens.